PlayGalaxy/website/README.md

-# website
+# Website
-Websitewith html games in mind.
+Website with html games in mind.